agniji/DO_Campaigns/README.md

 ## Future Work
 Budget is an important consideration for these campaigns, which is unkown.
 With more time in hand, other categorical variables can also be split into dummy variables to get a feature importance score attached to each category and necessary marketing steps can be taken accordingly.

+Investigate the outliers seen on the Violin plots for utm_term, medium, source & page by session time.

+Most session time outliers apply to failed signups - are there technical glitches or is there a reason for this?

+Data for content (blog posts, landing pages), website engagement metrics (page views, bounce rate) will enhance the attribution model.

+Parse the referrer field to match with utm_source - analyze if it is different.

+Use HuggingFace Transformers to analyze utm_term further to decipher hidden intent of users.

 I would also like to test different attribution models using historical data or A/B testing to evaluate their performance and accuracy.
 Eventually, comparing the results across models and choosing the one that best meets the objectives and providing actionable insights.

 I can also learn how to get better quality data with fewer missing data and more data across time.
 Typically, I would like to divide the data by season, geography, and other demograpics to gain deeper insights.